First-Year Program Fall Course Descriptions

 Courses offered in "The Intentional Life: Interconnectedness & Wellness" seek out practices, discussions, and ways of being intentionally connected to one another in our daily lives through our work and our play.

 Why do many of us seek out the natural world as a place to play, experience adventure, relieve stress, and rest our minds?
 What is it about spending time and engaging in physical activity in the outdoors that seems to attract and heal many of us?
-In this FYP, we will explore different narratives of the outdoor experience and think about intentional ways to create healthy socio-ecological relationships.
-We will explore these topics from an individual, community, and global scale and will do this through hands-on experience outdoors, reading, writing, and reflection.
+In this college, we will explore different narratives of the outdoor experience and different ways to engage with nature.
+We will think about these topics from an individual, community, and global scale and will do this through hands-on experience, reading, writing, and reflection.

-Prior experience with outdoor activities are not required; anyone with an interest in the outdoors and a willingness to safely step outside their comfort zone, will do well in this FYP.
+As part of our inquiry, we will critically examine our own experiences in nature, and practice basic skills needed to safely and responsibly recreate in nature.
+Prior experience with outdoor activities such as hiking, camping, and paddling are not required; anyone with an interest in the outdoors, and a willingness to safely step outside their comfort zone, will do well in this college.
 Students will spend time doing outdoor activities on a regular basis.

 All members of this FYP will participate in the Adirondack Adventure Outdoor Pre-Orientation trip in August before matriculation and one full weekend wilderness trip during the semester.